seud0nym/tch-gui-unhide/extras/README.md

 Creates the the following transformer UCI mappings and commit/apply scripts to support the GUI changes:
 - /usr/share/transformer/commitapply/uci_minidlna.ca
 - /usr/share/transformer/mappings/uci/minidlna.map
+#### Removal Instructions
+1. Do not delete `tch-gui-unhide-xtra.minidlna`
+2. Remove minidlna: `opkg remove minidlna`
+3. Re-run `tch-gui-unhide` to remove the GUI changes, and the additional transformer mappings
+4. Now you can delete `tch-gui-unhide-xtra.minidlna`

 ## tch-gui-unhide-xtra.rsyncd
 Adds the ability to enable and enable the rsync daemon from the GUI.